 Monitoring SharePoint is Required

 SharePoint is huge.
-While it has its moments of frustration, most every business depends on SharePoint in one form – SharePoint Online, SharePoint 2013, SharePoint 2016 – or another.
-SharePoint has a limitless number of use cases for businesses of all sizes.
+While it has its’ moments of frustration, most every business depends on SharePoint in one form – SharePoint Online, SharePoint 2013, SharePoint 2016 – or another.
+SharePoint has use cases for businesses of all sizes.
 Most organizations depend on the content and sharing within SharePoint to function.
 When this is the case, SharePoint must be monitored because when SharePoint is slow, not responding, or in-accessible your end-users won’t be able to get their work done.